 Make sure to take several quality photos of your item.
 On Facebook, those images will appear as squares.

 If someone’s interested, they’ll message you using Facebook Messenger.
-You can have them meet you at Starbucks, a secure location like a police station, or come to your home.
-If you’re selling big pieces of furniture like I am, you can’t haul them to Starbucks so you may want to invite a friend over if you’re alone.
+You can have them meet you at Starbucks, a secure location like a police station, or come to your home if you feel you can trust them.
+If you’re selling big pieces of furniture and can’t haul them to Starbucks you may want to invite a friend over if you’re alone.

 Marketplace is also a great place to find items you’re looking for whether it’s a teacup or an apartment in your neighborhood.